 Wrap Up

-CPT is effective in treating PTSD.
+Cognitive Processing Therapy (CPT) is effective in treating PTSD.
 Your loved one's decision to think about or start CPT is a great first step in recovery.
 Understanding the basics of CPT will help you support your loved one during the treatment process.

 Printable Handout